space to think

 How to use it

-There isn’t a single “right” way to enjoy this micro‑book.
+There isn’t a single ‘right’ way to enjoy this collection of essays.

-You may read it cover‑to‑cover, let the chapters build on one another, or open directly to the chapter that feels most relevant to where you are now.
-When a situation in your work changes, you can return to a section and think it through again.
+You may read it cover‑to‑cover, let the chapters build on one another, or open directly to the one that feels most relevant to where you are now.
+The prompts at the end of each chapter are invitations rather than tasks.
+Sit with one alone, write in the dot-grid pages or bring a question into conversation with a colleague.

-There is no shortage of books about education.
-What is rarer is a book that slows down rather than speeds up, one that trusts the reader to think rather than telling them what to do.
+There is no shortage of books about education and leadership.
+What is rarer is something that slows down rather than speeds up, one that trusts the reader to think rather than telling them what to do.

 Space to Think does not offer a model, a method or a set of steps.
 It offers something different: a way of noticing.
 The kind of noticing that changes how we listen, how we build trust, how we show up in the conversations that matter most.